Skip to main content

 Create a split in your conversation

-Determining the order of your questions has a major influence on the quality of your decision aid.
+Determining the order of your questions has a major influence on the quality of your product finder.

 You use this when you want to present another follow-up question when your customer has chosen a specific answer.
 You can make this split in two ways:

-2. Click on the 'menu' icon behind the answer and choose the Add an exception option.
+2. Click on the 'menu' icon next to the answer and choose the Add an exception option.

 For example, the standard flow looks like this: